Read how FreshBooks Estimates and Proposals gives U.K.-based F.B. & Sons the professional edge when winning new business.

 Now we’ve got a useful agreement that we can reference throughout the duration of the job.
 In our line of work, it can be difficult to judge what you might find until you’ve broken ground, so having this agreement is necessary.

-Clearly, Estimates and Proposals have been a game-changer for your landscaping business.
+Sounds like Estimates and Proposals have been a game-changer for you!
 What are some other features you find useful?

 FreshBooks also has the ability to send automated reminders.
 As a small business, there are always plates spinning and if you have a tool to automate that for you, you might as well use it.
 It just makes things so much easier.
 And some customers do literally just forget to pay, so it’s great that the system reminds them.